This page is designed to answer the following questions:

 - 7.3 Explain why risk assessments need to be regularly revised (Level 3 Diploma in Adult Care, Promote person-centred approaches in care settings)

-Assessing and managing risks is an essential legal responsibility in care settings as they can be used to manage risk sensibly, protect and safeguard individuals and promote an individual’s rights.
+Assessing and managing risks is an essential legal responsibility in care settings.
+Managing risk sensibly can help to protect and safeguard individuals and promote an individual’s rights.

 Why risk-taking is part of a person-centred approach

-Risk-taking is something that we all have an active role in within our daily lives and just because somebody is being cared for, it does not mean that their right to make risky decisions should be denied.
+Risk-taking is something that we all have an active role in within our daily lives and just because somebody is receiving care services, it does not mean that their right to make risky decisions should be denied.

 We should all be working in a person-centred way, which means respecting the rights, values and beliefs of the individuals we support even if we do not necessarily agree with them ourselves.